MP Estate Planning UK

 Common Mistakes to Avoid When Creating a Trust

-When setting up a trust, it’s crucial to avoid common pitfalls that can lead to unintended consequences.
-Creating a trust is a significant step in estate planning, and understanding the potential mistakes can help ensure that your trust is effective and beneficial for the beneficiaries.
+When setting up a trust, it’s crucial to avoid common pitfalls that can undermine its effectiveness.
+Creating a trust is a significant step in estate planning, and understanding the potential mistakes can help ensure your trust achieves what it’s designed to do.

 Inadequate Documentation

-• Ensure that the trust deed is comprehensive and clearly outlines the terms of the trust.
+• Ensure that the trust deed is comprehensive and clearly outlines the trustees’ powers, the class of beneficiaries, and the provisions for managing and distributing assets.

-• Keep records of all transactions related to the trust.
+• Keep records of all transactions related to the trust, including the TR1 or Declaration of Trust for property transfers.

-• Maintain up-to-date information about the trust assets and beneficiaries.
+• Maintain up-to-date information about the trust assets, trustees, and beneficiaries — and ensure the Trust Registration Service (TRS) record is current.

 Choosing the Wrong Trustee